The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Density of 1-permanental vectors

 \end{rem}

 \begin{rem}[Infinitely divisible kernels] By the definition of infinite divisibility, a 1-permanental vector $\ell$ is infinitely divisible if and only if, for every positive integer $n$, there exist $n$ i.i.d. random vectors $\ell_1$, ..., $\ell_n$ such that $\tilde{\ell}:= \ell_1 + \cdots + \ell_n$ is equal in distribution to $\ell$.
 We say that a kernel $G$ of a $1$-permanental vector is infinitely divisible if the corresponding 1-permanental vector $\ell$ is infinitely divisible.
-In \cite{ek09}, several characterizations are given of the family of infinitely divisible kernels.
-One such characterization is \cite[Lemma 4.2]{ek09}, from which one can conclude that any infinitely divisible kernel $G$ is diagonally equivalent to an inverse M-matrix, i.e., the inverse of an invertible M-matrix $A$. \footnote{If $G$ is an infinitely divisible kernel, then there should be a $\frac{1}{2}$-permanental vector $\ell$ with kernel $G$.
-Since $G$ is an infinitely divisible kernel, this vector $\ell$ must be infinitely divisible.
+In \cite{ek09}, several characterizations are given of the family of kernel $G$ of an infinitely divisible 1-permanental vector is diagonally equivalent to an inverse M-matrix, i.e., the inverse of an invertible M-matrix $A$. \footnote{If $G$ is a kernel of an infinitely divisible $1$-permanental vector then there should be a $\frac{1}{2}$-permanental vector $\ell$ with kernel $G$.
+This random vector $\ell$ must be infinitely divisible.
 On the other hand, if $\ell$ is a $\frac{1}{2}$-permanental vector with kernel $G$ such that $\ell$ is infinitely divisible, then the corresponding 1-permanental vector should also be infinitely divisible, and hence $G$ is an infinitely divisible kernel.
 According to \cite[Lemma 4.2]{ek09}, if a $\frac{1}{2}$-permanental vector $G$ is infinitely divisible, then its kernel is diagonally equivalent to an inverse M-matrix.
 Therefore, if $G$ is an infinitely divisible kernel for a $1$-permanental vector, it should be diagonally equivalent to an inverse M-matrix.}.